 The School of Management Studies (SMS) was established in 1999.
-It offers two 2 year full-time MBA programmes and a Ph.D.
+It offers Three 2 year full-time MBA programmes in General Management, Healthcare & Hospital Management and Business Analytics.
+The SMS also offers a Ph.D.
 Programme in Management Studies.
-The School has completed 16 years of excellence in providing Management Education and preparing business leaders for the global market place.
+The School has completed 18 years of excellence in providing Management Education and preparing business leaders for the global market place.
 The School is acknowledged for its cutting-edge research, excellent teaching and learning activity in an intellectually stimulating environment.
+It promotes faculty and doctoral research, consultancy, training, and outreach activities in various sectors.